 Accessing and monitoring your collections

-Currently the UK is in a period of lockdown.
+Currently regions of Scotland are operating under restrictions at five different tiers.
+Tier four requires museums and galleries to close.
 Heritage organisations should be secure, with onsite security systems utilised if possible.
 However, site access for collections staff is necessarily restricted in line with the Covid-19 lockdown and quarantine measures.

 During this lockdown period you may still need to access your museum and collection store in order to undertake essential environmental monitoring checks.
 You should consider providing staff undertaking these checks with some form of additional authority from the museum, should they be challenged by Police Scotland.